steve962/tauri-video-player-test/README.md

 # Tauri Video Player Test

 This is a test program showing how to play a video stream in Tauri using the GStreamer rust bindings.
+It can handle pretty much anything that GStreamer playbin setup can handle, including most streaming formats (if the proper codecs are supported) and video files.
+It's by no means a production ready streamer... but it can get you over the tough learning curve and major pitfalls I ran into when trying to do this for my program.

 I'm putting the source up for two reasons:

-1) As a reference for getting assistance with some known issues
+1) As a reference for getting assistance with some issues (which are now fixed)

 2) As a stepping point for other people trying to figure out how to work with Rust, GStreamer, and Tauri and trying to put them all together since there doesn't seem to be a good starting point for this yet.